Screenwriter Neil Kramer is Citizen of the Month.

 Some gay guys get this all the time.
 Their apartments are tasteful, their clothes stylish, and their comportment perfect.
 People flock to them for advice on paint colour, wine lists, or romantic poetry.
 Me?
 I drink beer and pick my nose.
 I'm a slob.

 But when it comes to after-shave, yours truly is an idiot savant.
 I love the stuff.
 For proof, you only need to look in my medicine cabinet; it groans with smells.

-By chance, the Honourable-Right medicine cabinet also houses laundry stuff, since one corner of the bathroom hosts the Waschtrockner*.
+By chance, the Honourable-Right medicine cabinet also houses laundry supplies, since one corner of the bathroom hosts the Waschtrockner*.
 As you can see, we are so fragrant, even our laundry wears after-shave.

 For daywear, we use Frottee.
 It sounds like some sort of sexual practice.
 If you had to say what Frottee smells like, you'd have to say it smells like good value-for-money.
 That's a big step up from smelling like nothing at all, which is how our clothes used to smell before we moved to Europe and started to wear fancy-schmantzy couture, washed gingerly in appliances that cost a fortune and take three hours to complete a cycle.